 1.

-DJC had prepared costings for basics that still need to be paid by Café Tioram (insurance/electric standing charge / water standing charge).
-Directors agreed the tenants should be charged £49.65 (rounded up to £50) per month to cover ongoing costs.
-MLM to email Amie & Ellen on Monday.
-This will be reviewed at the end of June.
-Also outstanding bills totalling £195.50 from before the forced closure.
-MLM to ask for these to be paid, possibly spread over a few months to make it easier for them.
-Amie & Ellen are applying for grants but no word yet.

 2. We were not successful in getting a grant from the third sector resilience fund.
 DJC said we did not meet the criteria.

 BD said the Highland Council have said they are not holding any committee meetings, and this includes the asset transfer committee meeting scheduled for 30th April.
 BD to ask John MacDonald if this will affect the stage 2 SLF grant application.
 BD had started completing the stage 2 application.